 - Zoning out while reading: Evidence for dissociations between experience and metaconsciousness.

-- The pursuit and monitoring of happiness can be self-defeating
+- The pursuit and assessment of happiness can be self-defeating

 - Discovering memories in the light of meta-awareness.